Travis Kelce Player Prop Bets for NFL Week 8 | Kansas City vs. New York 11/1/2021

 Matchup vs. New York

-- Kelce totaled 109 receiving yards in his lone career matchup against the Giants, 29.5 more than his over/under in Monday's game.
+- Against the Giants, Kelce collected 109 receiving yards in his lone career matchup, 28.5 more than his over/under for Monday's game.

-- Kelce did not have a touchdown catch in that contest against the Giants.

 - Note: Kelce's stats vs. Giants date back to 2016.

-- The 256.9 yards per game the Giants are giving up through the air makes them the NFL's 14th-ranked pass defense.
+- The Giants are giving up 256.9 passing yards per game this year, the NFL's 14th-ranked pass defense.

-- The Giants have conceded 14 passing TDs this season (2.0 per game), ranking them 22nd among NFL defenses.
+- The Giants have surrendered 14 touchdowns through the air (2.0 per game).
+They are 22nd in the league in that category.

 Recent Performances

-- In last week's outing against the Titans, Kelce was targeted 12 times, totaling 65 yards on seven receptions.
+- Against the Titans last week, Kelce was targeted 12 times and totaled 65 yards on seven receptions.

-- Over his last three outings, Kelce has collected 221 yards on 21 receptions with one touchdown, averaging 73.7 yards per game, on 33 targets.
+- Kelce put up 221 yards (on 21 catches) with one touchdown during his last three games.
+He was targeted 33 times, and averaged 73.7 yards per game.

 Kelce's Kansas City Teammates